cristiangomezdev/blog-mexn/README.md

 ##### Back end:

-Basically the backend is an API (express), with a CRUD and routes to access to the list of articles uploaded. the file uploader is build with multer, and the database with mongo.
+Basically the backend is an API (express), with a CRUD and routes to access to the list of articles uploaded in a database. the file uploader is build with multer, and the database with mongo.

 Basicamente el backend consta de una api (express) con un CRUD y rutas para acceder a la lista de noticias/articulos subidos.